information

 Future 122nd Avenue Cross-section

 After repaving, 122nd between NE Glisan and NE Broadway will still have two ten foot travel lanes in each direction separated by a ten foot center turn lane.
-The parking lane will be converted to an 9 foot bike lane, with the current bike lane converted to a 4 foot buffer.
+The parking lane will be converted to a nine foot bike lane, with the current bike lane converted to a four foot buffer.
 The design will also include some medians and left turn restrictions as well as the removal of underutilized street parking to allow for the protected bike lanes.

 Project Timeline

-- Open House at Parkrose Middle School - February 25th
+• Open House at Parkrose Middle School and Online Open House/Survey

 Project Documents